clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

     Todo
 ## Impacts / Key Questions

 - Do we need the ClusterLink CLI?
-The only command that seems necessary is for fabric certificates.
+The only command that seems necessary is for fabric and peer certificates.
-- The operator is going to create the peer certificate.
 - We don't use or initialize gwctl anymore.
-- Need to have a security discussion focusing on the varying security levels associated with creating peer certificates and fabric certificates.
+- Need to have a security discussion focusing on how and who deploys the peer and fabric certificates.

 ## Risks and Mitigations